-A hysterectomy is a surgery that removes the uterus and sometimes, the ovaries and cervix.
-It requires a long hospital stay, results in infertility, and needs a longer recovery.
+A hysterectomy is a surgery that removes the uterus and, sometimes, the ovaries and cervix.
+It requires an extended hospital stay, results in infertility, and needs a longer recovery.

 Various hysterectomy procedures exist.
-A partial hysterectomy removes the uterus while a total hysterectomy involves removal of the uterus and cervix.
-A radical hysterectomy removes the uterus, ovaries, and all of the female reproductive organs.
+A partial hysterectomy removes the uterus, while a total hysterectomy removes the uterus and cervix.
+A radical hysterectomy removes the uterus, ovaries, and all female reproductive organs.

 Uterine Fibroid Embolization Photo

 Request a Consultation With USA Fibroid Centers

-If you’re concerned that you may have fibroids or want an option other than invasive surgery, contact USA Fibroid Centers to request a consultation or give us a call at 855-615-2555.
+If you’re concerned that you may have fibroids or want an option other than invasive surgery, contact USA Fibroid Centers to request a consultation or call us at 855-615-2555.
 We accept most insurances and also offer self pay options at our locations across the United States.
-No matter where we meet, we look forward to helping you take back control of your life.
+No matter where we meet, we look forward to helping you regain control of your life.